Open-Data-Product-Initiative/odps-knowledge-base/README.md

 # YAML Builder for Open Data Products

 This tool assists data practitioners in authoring, validating, and maintaining machine-readable YAML documents that conform to the Open Data Product Specification (ODPS).
-It ensures strict compliance with the ODPS schema, supporting both interactive construction and troubleshooting of ODPS data product YAML files.
+It ensures strict compliance with the ODPS schema, supporting both interactive construction and troubleshooting of ODPS data product YAML files. **Remember** it is AI and might hallucinate.
+Always double check the results.

 **Core Features:**